bevacqua/jsn/README.md

 });
 ```

+You can alternatively use `jsn.parseFile(path, model, callback)` to use a template file directly, instead.

 This is particularly useful when you have small pieces of data you want to pass to your JavaScript files.
 It's often most useful when paired with [**node-assetify**](https://github.com/bevacqua/node-assetify "Node.JS asset manager"), which supports **jsn** out the box.

 To keep things simple, JSN supports only context variable names with **[A-z], [0-9], -, or _** characters. _`@` characters can be escaped using `@@`._